2010 Times Square car bombing attempt: Arrest and searches

 On May 3, federal authorities confirmed Shahzad as a person of interest in the attack.
 At 11:45 pm EDT, U.S. Customs and Border Protection (CBP) officers arrested him at John F. Kennedy International Airport.
 It had been just over 53 hours since the bombing attempt.
 He was detained just moments before his flight, Emirates Flight 202 to Dubai, left the gate.
 His destination was Islamabad, Pakistan, and he had paid for his estimated $800 ticket in cash.
 After he was arrested, Shahzad directed authorities to his car which he had driven to and parked at the airport, a white Isuzu Trooper.
-His Kel-Tec 9 mm Sub Rifle 2000 was inside it, along with five full magazines of ammunition.
+His Kel-Tec 9 mm SUB-2000 was inside it, along with five full magazines of ammunition.

 The FBI and NYPD searched Shahzad's apartment in Bridgeport, Connecticut, on May 4.
 Keys that had been found in the Pathfinder fit the home's front door.
 Materials related to the bomb were found in his apartment and its garage, including packaging for alarm clocks, fireworks, and fertilizer.